wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-analysisd.rst

     :align: center
     :width: 100%

-As you can see, every part of the Analysisd multithreaded engine is independent from one another, except for the rule matching threads that share the same queue.
+As you can see, every part of the Analysisd multithreaded engine is independent of one another, except for the rule-matching threads that share the same queue.

 Automatic leveling of the threads
 ----------------------------------